Offering the flexibility of online education and support for military students.

 Learning Center Experience

 In today’s complex economy, high-quality accounting services are crucial to success in every business.
-According to the federal government, the job market for accounting professionals is expected to grow about as fast as average through 2020, as more organizations and individuals rely on professionals with formal training in accounting.* Earning an online associate’s degree in accounting at Kaplan University may prepare you for a variety of entry-level opportunities in this growing career field.
+Earning an online associate’s degree in accounting at Kaplan University may prepare you for a variety of entry-level opportunities in this growing career field.

-Our accounting degree program focuses are more than analyzing and interpreting numbers; you can study how to communicate vital information effectively and network with people from all walks of business.
+Our accounting degree program focuses on more than analyzing and interpreting numbers; you can study how to communicate vital information effectively and network with people from all walks of business.